Skixie/Diskripper/README.md

 NOTE:
 Diskripper has been tested with a Windows 10 vmdk file that has been created in VMware.
 Other disk file formats are currently not yet supported.
 Use at your own risk!

-Code is pretty messy, because I can't program at all, but I tried to make it as 'readable' as possible and, most importantly, it works
+Code is pretty messy, because my programmingskills arent't the best, but I tried to make it as 'readable' as possible and, most importantly, it works
 ¯\\__(ツ)__/¯